 Obesity is an increasingly common problem in Northern Ireland.
-It is estimated to affect around one in every four adults and around one in every five children aged 2 to 15 years.
+It is estimated to affect around one in every four adults and around one in every five children aged two to 15 years.

-There are many ways in which a person's health in relation to their weight can be classified.
-But the most widely used method is body mass index (BMI).
+There are many ways to decide if someone is a healthy weight .
+The most widely used method is body mass index (BMI).

 For most adults, a BMI of:

 - 18.5 to 24.9 means you're a healthy weight